alphapixel1/Keybind-Helper-Android/README.md

 #### Scenario

-As a user interested in games, I want to be able to save my set keybinds so that I dont have to open settings and can look at it while playing the game
+As a user interested in games, I want to be able to save my set keybinds so that I don't have to open settings and can look at it while playing the game

 #### Dependencies